awslabs/amazon-neptune-tools/csv-gremlin/README.md

 - Invalid dates
 - Invalid numeric values
 - Edge files that attempt to define sets of values using `[]`
+- Edge files with repeating ID values on multiple rows

 There are a few cases where the `-all_errors` argument is ignored.
 They are all related to issues with the header row of a CSV file.
 If an edge file includes any set identifiers `[]` in the header row, processing will stop immediately.
 Likewise processing is aborted if the `~id` column is missing in the header of any CSV file.
 Finally processing will stop if any of `~label`, `~from`, `~to` are missing in what appears to be a file of edge definitions.